amnis-dev/amnis-state-ws/README.md

 Amnis State is a library of extensible data structures and logic for complex applications.
 Additionally, it contains authentication, authorization, processing, and storage methods for that data; simplifying important patterns in enterprise level JavaScript applications.

-Amnis State is framework independent and can run in either a Browser or Node.js runtime environment (with or without a UI layer).
+Amnis State is framework independent and can run in either a Browser or Node.js runtime - with or without a UI layer.

 ## Installation

 ### Prerequisites

-This library requires [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) to implement Redux state container.
+This library requires [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) to implement a state containment system.

 ```sh
 # NPM